Ecuador | Intag : Ascendent Copper

 In May 2006, hundreds of representatives from Intag's communities and parishes gathered at an assembly to discuss the presence of Ascendant in Intag.
 The assembly passed a resolution calling on Ascendant to leave Intag immediately, noting that Intag's sustainable development should be based on the conservation, not exploitation, of natural resources.

 In 2008, Ecuador revoked the company's concessions, shortly after warning the company that it was violating the country's mining laws.
-Ascendant is now suing Ecuador for violating trade agreements.
+Ascendant left Ecuador the following year.

 For more information: